bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

     > third-party sites that also participate with Beacon.
 These activities would
     > be published to users' News Feed.

-    Users were none too pleased to have their third-party purchases automatically noted on their Wall for all their Facebook friends to see.
+    Some users were none too pleased to have their third-party purchases automatically noted on their Wall for all their Facebook friends to see.

 - Then in 2010, Facebook’s CEO Mark Zuckerberg articulated his opinion about [online